emanualjade/test-openapi/README.md

 # Random value

-The `$$random` helper can be used to generate random values based on a [JSON schema](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#schemaObject).
+The `$$random` template function can be used to generate random values based on a [JSON schema](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#schemaObject).

 For example to generate a random password of minimum 12 characters: